unicef/giga_global_school_mapping/README.md

 This repository is divided into the following files and folders:
 - **notebooks/**: contains all Jupyter notebooks for exploratory data analysis and model prediction.
 - **utils/**: contains utility methods for data cleaning, data visualization, model development, and model training routines.
-- **src/**: contains scripts runnable scripts for automated data cleaning and mode training/evaluation
+- **src/**: contains scripts runnable scripts for automated data cleaning and model training/evaluation.

 ## 💻 Usage